microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 If you want to enable Extended Protection in your environment manually without using the script, you can use the following steps.

-**Note** When manually enabling Extended Protection, ensure that all virtual directories on the Exchange servers have Extended Protected configured according to the table above.
+**Note:** When manually enabling Extended Protection, ensure that all virtual directories on the Exchange servers have Extended Protected configured according to the table above.

 #### Set Extended Protection to either Required or Accept for an Exchange Virtual Directory